Farxiga (Dapagliflozin) in Adolescents Ages 12 to 17: Off-Label Use, Evidence, and Clinical Considerations

 Urinary Tract and Genital Infections

 Genital mycotic infections occur in roughly 6 to 8% of adult women and 3 to 4% of adult men on SGLT2 inhibitors.
 Adolescent females, especially those who are sexually active, may face compounded risk.
 Baseline assessment of recurrent yeast infection history is warranted.
-Uncomplicated urinary tract infections (UTIs) occur at a modestly elevated rate; one meta-analysis of SGLT2 inhibitors across trials showed a pooled odds ratio of 1.36 (95% CI 1.12 to 1.64) for UTI versus placebo.
+A systematic review and meta-analysis reported a modestly elevated urinary-tract-infection risk across trials.
 [8]

 Volume Depletion and Hypotension